Alovoa/alovoa/README.md

 - No paid features (no "pay super-likes", "pay to swipe", "pay to view profile" or "pay to start a chat")
 - No unsecure servers
 - No closed-source libraries
-- No seeing people you don't want to see
+- No seeing people you don't want to see with advanced filters
-- Encrypting your most private data
+- Your most private data is securely encrypted

 ### How to build:
 - Install a JDK (OpenJDK 11 is officially supported)